Best wood lathes for your workshop

 The headstock of a wood lathe contains the power converter heading to the motor.
 The speed control is also located in the same area.
 The machine also has a headstock spindle, a small piece of metal extending from the headstock to the middle of the lathe.
 The metal is designed to pierce the wood and provide the required rotation when in operation.

-The tailstock is adjustable and helps in fitting the length of the wood being placed on the machine.
-After the wood is in position, you will use the tailstock to lock it in place and prevent it from moving horizontally or vertically while the lathe rotates it.
+The tailstock is adjustable and helps fit the length of the wood placed on the machine.
+After the wood is in position, you will use the tailstock to lock it and prevent it from moving horizontally or vertically while the lathe rotates it.
 The grip attained by the tailstock and headstock helps ensure your project is flawless.
 However, you have to practice often to ensure your projects are excellent.

 4. Speed and Power